 - Signature and Date: This section may include spaces for the signatures of the reporter, supervisor, and any other relevant parties, as well as the date the report was completed.

-What happens After You File Incident Report?
+What Happens After You File the Report?

 When an accident occurs, reporting is usually not the last step that an organization takes.
 An investigation by a task force or committee will often ensue.

 After a report has been filed, the following steps may typically be taken:

 An extensive analysis is conducted to establish the causes of the incident.
 It is conducted by appropriate personnel, such as supervisors, managers, or designated individuals, to assess the severity, nature, and impact of the incident.
 Typically, three categories of causes are determined: primary, secondary, and other contributing factors.